twbs/bootstrap/docs/components/forms.md

 ### Inline forms

-Use the `.form-inline` class to to display a series of labels, form controls, and buttons on a single horizontal row.
+Use the `.form-inline` class to display a series of labels, form controls, and buttons on a single horizontal row.
 Form controls within inline forms behave differently:

 - Controls are `display: inline-block` to provide alignment control via `vertical-align` and `margin`.
 - Controls receive `width: auto` to override the Bootstrap default `width: 100%`.